mreid1066/stocks-analysis/README.md

 ## Summary

 ### What are the advantages or disadvantages of refactoring?
 Refactoring your code can increase the efficiency and speed of your script by augmentation, reducing the ammount of unnecessary code and automation.
-But in doing this, we run the risk of over engineering our code or corrupting our original code.
-Refactoring code also takes time and could be more exhaustive than the time and effort that efficiency yeilds.
+But in doing this, we run the risk of over-engineering our code or corrupting the original code.
+Refactoring code also takes time and could be more exhaustive than the time and effort the efficiency yeilds.

 ### How do these pros and cons apply to refactoring the original VBA script?
 With this script in particular, there was a lot of time spent and energy spent for three-fifths a second saved per run.
-However, if Steve does infact use this code to run on a larger data sets that includes thousands of tickers and possibly several more years woth of data, then the efficiency could be useful in saving time and processing power needed to run the script.
+However, if Steve does infact use this code to run on a larger data sets that includes thousands of tickers and possibly several more years worth of data, then the refactoring could be useful in saving time and processing power needed to run the script.